 Leading writer Shri Gourhari Das, young talent Asish Gadanayak, well known writer Paramita Satpathy spoke on Odia Short Stories in New Millennium.
 The session was moderated by Debprasad Dash.
 In the second session Dr. Aparna Mohanty, Arjun Charan Hembram, Manorama Mohapatra and Manguli Charan Prusty discussed Renaissance in Odia poetry.
 The session saw brilliant coverage the history of Odia poetry through an entertaining session of poetry reading.

-The last session saw senior journalist Prasanat Patnaik, poet and journalis Manorama Mohaptra, editor Prasana Mohanty, journalist and activist NA Shah Ansari and OdishaDiary senior editor Kamala Kanta Dash discussing the critical intersections of media and literature and how KLF can bridge that gap in providing a platform for students, researchers and professionals in language, literature and media.
+The last session saw senior journalist Prasanat Patnaik, poet and journalist Manorama Mohaptra, editor Prasana Mohanty, journalist and activist NA Shah Ansari and OdishaDiary senior editor Kamala Kanta Dash discussing the critical intersections of media and literature and how KLF can bridge that gap in providing a platform for students, researchers and professionals in language, literature and media.

 Guests and speakers expressed happiness in being part of the KLF, identified a few action points for future and wished it to become an annual pilgrimage.
-Senior Editor and Convenor of KLF Mr. Ashoka Palit offered the vote of thanks.
+Senior Editor and Convener of KLF Mr. Ashoka Palit offered the vote of thanks.
 Mr Palit thanked the guests, delegates, sponsors and the KLF team for the grand success of the inaugural edition of the Kalinga Literary Festival.